Advanced Clinicals Vitamin C Anti-Aging Serum Review

 Review

-Results you may expect from using Advanced Clinicals Vitamin C Anti-Aging Serum:
+Does Advanced Clinicals Vitamin C Anti-Aging Serum Work?

-Lightly moisturizing: Advanced Clinicals Vitamin C Anti-Aging Serum has a moisturizing rating of 2.0 out of 10.
+According to CreamScan analysis, Advanced Clinicals Vitamin C Anti-Aging Serum is lightly moisturizing, with a moisturizing rating of 2.0 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 3.9 out of 10, primarily due to the high content of Aloe Barbadensis Leaf Juice (est. ≈2.0%).